azabraao/supervised-learning/README.md

 # Predicting secondary school students performance with supervised learning

-This is a project made for the discipline of Artificial inteligente at FIAP, São Paulo, Brazil :D
+This is a project made for the discipline of Artificial Inteligence at FIAP, São Paulo, Brazil :D

 [See the video explaining the project](https://youtu.be/Lwp8VFRvXnU)